ProVir/ServiceContainerKit/README.md

 To remove a service, use `ServiceEasyLocator.removeService(serviceType:)`.

 To protect ServiceEasyLocator from changes after configuration, call `ServiceEasyLocator.setReadOnly()`.
 In the ReadOnly mode, any change will generate assert.
-Any ServiceEasyLocator can be cloned with its services with the possibility of further modification - `ServiceEasyLocator.clone()`.
+Any ServiceEasyLocator if `ServiceEasyLocator.denyClone=false` can be cloned with its services with the possibility of further modification - `ServiceEasyLocator.clone()`.
+By default, it is forbidden to clone locators in readOnly mode, but this can be set in `ServiceEasyLocator.setReadOnly(denyClone: false)`.

 #